INTERNATIONAL YEAR OF SALMON IN 2019

-The year 2019 was the International Year of Salmon, and the year featured a 'signature event' in the North Pacific with a study of the behavior of Pacific salmon.
-The study was conducted by 17 or 18 scientists aboard a Russian charter vessel spending 25 days in the Gulf of Alaska.
-(A second voyage is in March, 2020.)
+The year 2019 was the International Year of Salmon and featured a 'signature event' in the North Pacific with a study of the behavior of Pacific salmon.
+The study was conducted a group of 18 scientists aboard a Russian charter vessel spending 25 days in the Gulf of Alaska.
+(A second voyage was in March 2020 truncated by Covid-19.)

 "The Russians caught 650,000 metric tonnes of pink salmon last year.
 Why was the number so high?
 They don't know."
 The record pink salmon catch in Russia was made primarily for the purpose of harvesting highly prized caviar.
-Neverthless there is no explanation for the extraordinary size of the harvest.
+Nevertheless there is no explanation for the extraordinary size of the harvest.

 Beamish notes Russia doesn't catch salmon the same way Canadians and Americans do.
 Russians set nets close to shore near the mouth of the rivers and the fish swim in to be caught.
 Canadians and Americans remain largely engaged in hunting the catch.